 Independent countries are indicated in a specific item in the lists of the part 1 of ISO 3166.
 For the purpose of the part 1 of ISO 3166, the member states of United Nations and the Holy See are regarded as independent.

-Part 1: Country codes – principles for allocation of code elements
+Principles for allocation of code elements

 Relationship with names